rzeldent/esp32-flightradar24-ttgo/README.md

 ![FlightRadar](assets/20220909_221059.jpg)

-Display flights in your area and display them on the screen of the ESP32 TTGO-Display module.
+Display flights in your area and display them on the screen of the ESP32 TTGO-Display or LilyGo-T-Display-S3 module.
 Under the hood it uses the API of [FlightRadar24.com](https://www.flightradar24.com/) but only for flight updates.
 Internally there is a database with airport, aircraft and airline data with graphics to minimize the requests.